Seen 'Plandemic'? We Take A Close Look At The Viral Conspiracy Video's Claims

 Mikovits also appears to cast doubt on the official statistics regarding COVID-19 deaths, saying that doctors and hospitals have been "incentivized" to count deaths unrelated to the disease as having been caused by the coronavirus infection because of payouts from Medicare.

-In fact, a 20% premium was tacked on to Medicare payments for treatment of COVID-19 patients as part of the recent Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+In fact, a 20% premium was tacked on to Medicare payments for treatment of COVID-19 patients as part of the recent Coronavirus Aid, Relief and Economic Security Act.

-However, a fact-check published recently in USA Today concluded: "There have been no public reports that hospitals are exaggerating COVID-19 numbers to receive higher Medicare payments."
+However, a fact check published recently in USA Today concluded: "There have been no public reports that hospitals are exaggerating COVID-19 numbers to receive higher Medicare payments."

 The 'out of lab' theory

-In the video, Mikovits is asked whether she believes the novel coronavirus came out of a lab — something that NPR's Geoff Brumfiel has thoroughly investigated, finding that the vast majority of scientists in the field of infectious diseases dismiss the idea that a lab created the virus or accidentally released it.
+In the video, Mikovits is asked whether she believes the novel coronavirus came out of a lab — something that NPR's Geoff Brumfiel and Emily Kwong have thoroughly investigated and found that the vast majority of scientists in the field of infectious diseases dismiss the idea that a lab created the virus or accidentally released it.
 President Trump and other senior administration officials have pushed the accidental release theory without presenting evidence.

-"I wouldn't use the word 'created,'" Mikovits says in the video.
-"But you can't say 'naturally occurring,' if it was by way of the laboratory."
+"I wouldn't use the word 'created,' " Mikovits says in the video.
+"But you can't say 'naturally occurring' if it was by way of the laboratory."

-"It's very clear this virus was manipulated, this family of viruses was manipulated, and studied in a laboratory, where the animals were taken into the laboratory, and this is what was released, whether deliberate or not," she adds.
+"It's very clear this virus was manipulated, this family of viruses was manipulated and studied in a laboratory, where the animals were taken into the laboratory, and this is what was released, whether deliberate or not," she adds.

-Asked where the alleged lab-release occurred, Mikovits asserts that she's "sure" it happened "between" the North Carolina laboratories (presumably the Virus Culture Laboratory at the North Carolina State Laboratory of Public Health) and the U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID) at Ft.
-Detrick in Maryland, and the Wuhan Institute of Virology in China.
+Asked where the alleged lab-release occurred, Mikovits asserts that she's "sure" it happened "between" the North Carolina laboratories (presumably the Virus Culture Laboratory at the North Carolina State Laboratory of Public Health) and the U.S. Army Medical Research Institute of Infectious Diseases at Fort Detrick in Maryland, and the Wuhan Institute of Virology in China.

 Again, there is no publicly available evidence to support her claim.

-The video correctly points to U.S. cooperation with and funding for the Wuhan laboratory, but implies by way of innuendo that the link is sinister in nature rather than standard international cooperation.
+The video correctly points to U.S. cooperation with and funding for the Wuhan laboratory but implies by way of innuendo that the link is sinister in nature rather than standard international cooperation.
 In fact, as NPR's Nurtith Aizenman has reported, "many experts say [such cooperation] is vital to preventing the next major coronavirus outbreak."

-Mikovits also says it's not possible for the oronavirus, known as SARS-CoV-2, to have evolved from the original SARS virus, stating that "would take it up to 800 years to occur."
+Mikovits also says it's not possible for the coronavirus, formally known as SARS-CoV-2, to have evolved from the original severe acute respiratory syndrome virus, stating that "would take it up to 800 years to occur."

 Her statement belies the fact that viruses are well-known to evolve rapidly, with the seasonal flu strain, for instance, changing so quickly that a new vaccine is required each year.
 In a 2012 study of one virus, researchers at Michigan State University found that if its normal route for infection was blocked, it only took a matter of weeks for it to evolve another one.